The Borel monadic theory of order is decidable: Constructing Cantor sets

 Adding endpoints to $\R,\R\setminus\Q$ or $\C$ does not change the computational power of their restricted monadic theories.
 This is straightforward.
 One implication is also a particular case of \cref{binsumdecid}. \begin{proposition} The restricted theories of $\R,\R\setminus\Q,\C$ are computable from each other. \end{proposition} \begin{proof} To interpret $\R\setminus\Q$ in $\R$, use \cref{irratuniq}.
 To interpret $\overline\C$ in $\R\setminus\Q$, use \cref{subcantoriff} and that compactness of a subset of $\R\setminus\Q$ is definable as it is equivalent to being a complete total order with endpoints, and a total order is complete if and only if every convex subset is an interval.
-To interpret $\R$ in $\C$, use \cref{realsincantor}. \end{proof} The monadic theory of order of $\R$ (or $\C,\overline\C$) defines the class of open sets.
-Hence it also defines many other topological notions, for example, dense, connected and perfect sets, or sets with exactly $n$ isolated points for fixed $n\in\N$.
-In the Borel monadic theory, we may define countability using definability of perfect sets and the perfect set property.
-However, it is consistent with ZFC that there are coanalytic subsets without the perfect set property.
-Thus, the definition of countability fails for $\sigma$-combinations of analytic sets.
-In fact, their monadic theory cannot distinguish uncountable sets without a perfect subset from countable sets.
-Perhaps more surprisingly, we will show in the remainder of this subsection that being meager is definable in the restricted monadic theory.
-Although this result is not necessary for the proof of decidability and actually could be obtained from the decision procedure, it provides an easier example of our methods and motivates adding meagerness to the language in \cref{secexpandlang}. \begin{lemma} Let $X$ be a Polish space without isolated points and $A\subseteq X$ be meager.
-There is a countable dense $B\subseteq X$ such that there is no Cantor set $C\subseteq A\cup B$ with $B$ dense in $C$. \end{lemma} \begin{proof} Write $A\subseteq A'=\bigcup_iA_i$ with $A_i$ closed nowhere dense.
-There is a countable dense $B\subseteq X\setminus A'$.
-Suppose $C\subseteq A\cup B$ is a Cantor set.
-Then some $A_i$ is nonmeager in $C$, thus has nonempty interior in $C$.
-Then $B$ is not dense in $C$ as $A_i\cap B\subseteq A'\cap B=\emptyset$. \end{proof} \begin{lemma} Suppose $A\subseteq\R$ is comeager.
-If $B\subseteq\R$ is dense, then there is a Cantor set $C\subseteq A\cup B$ with $B$ dense in $C$. \end{lemma} \begin{proof} We may assume that $A$ is $G_\delta$ and $B=\setb{b_n}n$ is countable.
-Then \cref{findcantornoends} with $\R\setminus(A\cup B)$ as $A$ and the $\set{b_n}$ as $B_n$ yields $C$. \end{proof} \begin{proposition} Suppose $A\subseteq\R$ has the Baire property and $\mc B\subseteq\pows\R$ contains all countable sets.
-Then $A$ is meager if and only if for all nonempty open $U\subseteq\R$ there is a dense subset $B\in\mc B$ of $U$ such that there is no Cantor set $C\subseteq A\cup B$ with $B$ dense in $C$. \end{proposition} \begin{proof} If $A$ is meager, use \cref{lemdefmeagersmall} with $U$ for $X$ and $A\cap U$ for $A$.
-Else by the Baire alternative choose an open interval $I$ with $A$ comeager in $I$ and apply \cref{lemdefmeagerlarge} to $I\cong\R$ with $A\cap I$ for $A$. \end{proof} \begin{corollary} Meagerness is definable in the restricted monadic theory of any stably Baire Boolean algebra. \end{corollary}
+To interpret $\R$ in $\C$, use \cref{realsincantor}. \end{proof} We next provide an alternative proof of definability of the class of meager sets that works in every sufficiently stable Boolean algebra whose members have the Baire property.
+This provides an easier example of our methods and motivates adding meagerness to the language in \cref{secexpandlang}. \begin{lemma} Let $X$ be a Polish space without isolated points and let $A\subseteq X$ be meager.
+There is a countable dense $B\subseteq X$ such that there is no Cantor set $C\subseteq A\cup B$ with $B$ dense in $C$. \end{lemma} \begin{proof} Let $A'\supseteq A$ and $A_i$ be closed nowhere dense with $A'=\bigcup_iA_i$.
+Then there is a countable dense $B\subseteq X\setminus A'$.
+Suppose that $C\subseteq A\cup B$ is a Cantor set.
+Then some $A_i$ is nonmeager in $C$ and thus has nonempty interior in $C$.
+Thus, $B$ is not dense in $C$ as $A_i\cap B\subseteq A'\cap B=\emptyset$. \end{proof} \begin{lemma} Let $A\subseteq\R$ be comeager.
+For all dense $B\subseteq\R$ there is a Cantor set $C\subseteq A\cup B$ with $B$ dense in $C$. \end{lemma} \begin{proof} We may assume that $A$ is $G_\delta$ and $B=\setb{b_n}n$ is countable.
+Then \cref{findcantornoends} with $\R\setminus(A\cup B)$ as $A$ and $\set{b_n}$ as $B_n$ yields $C$. \end{proof} \begin{proposition} Let $A\subseteq\R$ have the Baire property and $\mc B\subseteq\pows\R$ contain all countable sets.
+Then the following are equivalent: \begin{tfae} \item $A$ is meager. \item For all nonempty open $U\subseteq\R$ there is a dense subset $B\in\mc B$ of $U$ such that there is no Cantor set $C\subseteq A\cup B$ with $B$ dense in $C$. \end{tfae} \end{proposition} \begin{proof} If $A$ is meager, use \cref{lemdefmeagersmall} with $U$ for $X$ and $A\cap U$ for $A$.
+Else, by the \cref{bairealt} choose an open interval $I$ with $A$ comeager in $I$ and apply \cref{lemdefmeagerlarge} to $I\cong\R$ with $A\cap I$ for $A$. \end{proof}